mpcox/203.328/README.md

 ## What Should I Do Now?

 In this lab, you have three challenges.
-You then have to write a free-style report about what you find.
-(So make sure you read the [information section](#research-report) on the report very carefully too).
+You then have to write a free-style report about what you found, so make sure you read the [information section](#research-report) on the report very carefully too.

-Your first challenge is to choose one dataset from the [FASTQ files provided](datasets) and perform *de novo* assembly using Velvet.
+Your first challenge is to choose one dataset from the FASTQ files provided and perform *de novo* assembly using Velvet.
 The dataset options are:

 [CL9110.fastq](datasets/CL9110.fastq)<br>
 [DX1838.fastq](datasets/DX1838.fastq)<br>